Damples06/WeatherWebApp/README.md

 ## Features

 - **City Details:** Retrieve detailed information about a city, including its location, daily weather, and more.
-- **Real-time Data:** Utilize external weather APIs to provide up-to-date weather information.
+- **Real-time Data:** Harness the power of MGM (Turkish State Meteorological Service) as an external API to fetch up-to-date and accurate weather information.
 - **Data Persistence:** Store city information in a PostgreSQL database using Spring Data JPA.
 - **RESTful Endpoints:** Expose RESTful endpoints for easy integration with other applications.